darmeanu21/Data-Analytics-Projects/README.md

 4) Which genres have the highest number of movies with a voting average ≥ 8?

 Features:

 Data Cleaning: Removed duplicates and reformatted multi-genre entries for accurate analysis.

 Data Visualization:Used Seaborn to create charts and visualizations for genre-based trends.

 Technologies Used Python

 Libraries: Pandas, NumPy, Seaborn, Matplotlib

 Jupyter Notebook for code execution and iterative analysis

 How to Run the Project:

 Clone or download this repository.

 Ensure you have Python installed (version 3.8 or higher is recommended).

-Make sure to change the location in movies = pd.read_csv(r'C:\Users\emili\Downloads\imdb_movies.csv') as your computer will almost surely not have it stored in the same place.
+Make sure to change the location in

+movies = pd.read_csv(r'C:\Users\emili\Downloads\imdb_movies.csv')

+as your computer will almost surely not have it stored in the same place.

 Run the cells in the notebook sequentially to replicate the analysis.

-Results and Insights:
-This project provides answers to the research questions with supporting visualizations, including:
-Future Improvements
+Future Improvements:
 Expand the analysis to include trends over time (e.g., how genres' popularity evolves).

-Create more visualizations using Seaborn
+Create more visualizations using Seaborn.

 Incorporate additional features like director or actor data for deeper insights.